w8r/collision-hilbert-grid/Readme.md

-# Hilberty curve index
+# Hilbert curve index

-The idea is
+The idea is to split the evenly sized boxes into (possibly hierarchical) grid and win a lot of performance by using O(1) updates.

 ![Image](./hilbert-grid.svg)